 It is best not to contact them too often, as using their home language will affect their immersion in English.

 18 How will you communicate with me about my child?

 We will email or message you when we meet your child at the airport, to reassure you that they have arrived safely.
-We will then email or message you in the course of the holiday to update you on what they have been doing, attaching photos or videos.
+We will then email or message you in the course of the holiday to update you on what they have been doing.
 And we will keep in touch with you about their return travel.